KnowageLabs/Knowage-Documentation/chapter_4/resource_manager.rst

     Download functionality.

-A zip file will be prpduced ss a result of the download process.
+A zip file with the contents of the selected folder will be produced as a result of the download process.

 By clicking the *Delete* icon of a specific folder, the folder can be fisically removed from the Knowage server after a confirmation message.
 Please remember that the deletion of a folder is an irrecoverable operation.